AdeDoyle/ReLeniter/README.md

 ## Prerequisites

-Python 3.
-No libraries aside from those included with Python 3 are requred for this program.
+Python 3.\nNo libraries aside from those included with Python 3 are requred for this program.

 ### IDE Used